petrutoader/stm32f103-blink/README.md

 # stm32f103-blink

-Inspired from Arduino's Blink, this time for a ARM Cortex-M3 MCU (STM32F103)!
+Inspired from Arduino's Blink, this time for an ARM Cortex-M3 MCU (STM32F103)!

 ## Installing ARM GNU Toolchain on Mac